dotnet/samples/windowsforms/README.md

 5. Copy the `PackageReference` elements generated in the previous step from the original project into the new project's .csproj file.
 6. Copy the `ProjectReference` elements from the original project.
 Note: The new project format does not use the `Name` and `ProjectGuid` elements, so you can safely delete those.
 7. At this point it's a good idea to try and restore/build to make sure all dependencies are properly configured.
-8. [Link the files](#link-files-from-the-old-project) from your existing .NET Framework WinForms project to the .NET Core 3.1 WinForms project.
+8. [Link the files](#link-files-from-the-old-project) from your existing .NET Framework Windows Forms project to the .NET Core 3.1 Windows Forms project.
-9. **Optional** If you have difficulties with compiler linking, you can copy the project files from the .NET Framework WinForms project to the new .NET Core 3.1 WinForms project.
+9. **Optional** If you have difficulties with compiler linking, you can copy the project files from the .NET Framework Windows Forms project to the new .NET Core 3.1 Windows Forms project.

     * C# files (files with the `.cs` extension) are included by default in the .csproj.
     * Other project elements like `EmbeddedResources` can also use globbing.